cws1121/cloudworks/README.md

 fab -u web production deploy_and_build
 ```

-NOTE: These commands are being executed with `-u web` flag which means that the person trying to execute these commands should have access to `web` user on the server.
+NOTE: These commands are being executed with `-u web` flag which means that the person trying to execute them should have access to `web` user on the server.